assyrianic/SourceGo/README.md

 ```

 * `#include <sourcemod>` and semicolon & new decls pragma are automatically added to each generated sourcepawn code file.

+* Sourcemod-based constants, functions, and types are automatically added as part of the universal Go scope.

 * relative file imports are handled by using a dot `.` as the first letter
 ```go